 Once that’s done what’s next?

-The person spec
+The person specification

 The second document required is the person specification.
 Can you guess who should write this?
 Yes.
 You.
 The hiring manager, incumbent employee, relevant customers and other personnel that will interact with the new hire etc.

 - Most important is to hire to the right behaviours you’ve identified that are core to your company culture